joaoguerreiro779/text_summarization_app/README.md

 However, for various reasons, this Python version might not be compatible with the python required for the project.
 To ensure that this does not happen we will use pyenv to activate a specific python version.

-Install the pyenv dependencies (for Ubuntu 18.06)
+Install the pyenv dependencies:

 `sudo apt-get update; sudo apt-get install make build-essential libssl-dev zlib1g-dev \` `libbz2-dev libreadline-dev libsqlite3-dev wget curl llvm \` `libncursesw5-dev xz-utils tk-dev libxml2-dev libxmlsec1-dev libffi-dev liblzma-dev`

-Get pyenv installer
+Get pyenv installer:

 `curl https://pyenv.run | bash`

-Optionally, add `pyenv` to path by adding the following to the ~/.bashrc file
+Optionally, add `pyenv` to path by adding the following to the ~/.bashrc file:

 `export PATH="$HOME/.pyenv/bin:$PATH"`